JetBrains/guide/site/java/tutorials/sharing-project-on-github/sharing-project-quick-approach/index.md

 topics: []
 author: hs
 subtitle: >-
-  How to enable version control for your project and share it to GitHub in one step
+  How to enable version control for your project and share it to GitHub in one step.
 thumbnail: ./thumbnail.png
 video: "https://youtu.be/4ukhZvOmAtk?start=10"
 ---